Tpj-root/isro/Quiz_Assessment.md

 d.
 Confinement and isolation

-c.
+Ans: c.
 All the given options

 Identify the ground based microgravity simulator among the following